cloudops/cloudmc-standard-kb/en/cloudstack-compute-service/cloudstack-configure-port-forwarding.md

 ---
-title:  "Configure Port Forwarding"
+title:  "CloudStack: Configure Port Forwarding"
-slug:  configure-port-forwarding
+slug:  cloudstack-configure-port-forwarding
 ---

 Port forwarding provide inbound connectivity from the Internet to a specific Instance Port or Protocol.
 It is configured through a VPC's public IP address dedicated to the purpose of port forwarding.